JFlynnXYZ/LODGenerator/README.md

 ## Website

-Visit my portfolio to see more of my work and interesting programs at http://jfdesigner.co.uk/
+Visit my portfolio to see more of my work and interesting programs at https://jflynn.xyz.
+Read more at https://jflynn.xyz/portfolio/lod-generator/

 License
 ----